garfieldbanks/MonsterSanctuaryMods/README.md

 - Use all monster explore abilities from the beginning of the game without the need to encounter it
 ### NewGamePlusMonsterArmy
 - Donate any monster/egg without needing to encounter it (cannot donate your last monster with swimming, improved flying, or Bard)
+### MyTweaks
+- Unlimited gold and unlimited item use.

 ## Credits
 I used the monster sanctuary mods of [Eradev](https://github.com/Eradev) and [EvaisaDev](https://github.com/EvaisaDev) as examples.
 Thank you!